Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   - @everyone
 ```
 > [!CAUTION]
 > Never ever share your Discord TOKEN with anyone.
-If you plan to check in your configuration to GitHub, don't do that
+If you plan to check-in your configuration to GitHub, don't do that
 > for the Discord TOKEN.
 GitHub will automatically revoke it from Discord for security reasons.

 > [!IMPORTANT]